CookiePLMonster/TDUModTools/README.md

   * `-hp/--hash-prime [PRIME]` - specify a custom prime number for the internal string hash (default 31).
 You shouldn't need this.
   * `-be/--big-endian` - build a big endian archive instead of a default little endian.
 No games are known to use BE archives, but TDU checks (and rejects) those, so they technically exist.
+* `mhpf.py scan PCK [-l/--list]` \
+  Lists the attributes of a specified MHPF file.
+  * `-l/--list` - also list the archive contents on top of listing attributes.

 ### To-do
 * Strict mode for an unpacker, validating all header fields, even those unused by the game.